May, Jun, Jul, Aug, Sep

 Remove flowers and tough stems, then chop up the leaves and pack them tightly into a water-tight container.
 If possible, choose a container with a lid, as the solution can smell as the leaves break down.
 Use a brick to weigh down the leaves.

 Check on the progress every few weeks.
 The leaves will break down gradually, releasing a smelly brown liquid.
-Top up with fresh leaves and collect any liquid, storing it in a cool, dark place.
+Collect any liquid, storing it in a cool, dark place.
+Top up with fresh leaves.

 Dilute the collected liquid at a rate of one part comfrey to 10 parts water - the darker it is, the more you'll need to dilute it.
 Use the solution as a potassium-rich liquid fertiliser to encourage flowers and fruit set.